How To Get a Loan If You're Unemployed

 There are various government programs providing funds to help those in need with the costs of food, utilities, healthcare, and housing.
 Programs differ by the state, county, or municipality you live in.
 Contact your local 2-1-1 service to learn about available resources in your area.

-➢RELATED: Need Money Now?
-6 Ways to Find Cash
+RELATED: Need Money Now?
+13 Ways to Find Cash

 Advance America offers loans for unemployed borrowers

 At Advance America, we understand that temporary interruptions in your income are part of life.
-If you’re unemployed, receiving alternate forms of income, and need a loan to cover expenses, we may be able to help.
+If you’re unemployed but still receiving alternative forms of income and need a loan to cover expenses, we may be able to help.
 Apply online or visit us in person to discuss your options.

 Notice: Information provided in this article is for informational purposes only.
 Consult your attorney or financial advisor about your financial circumstances.